gluster/glusterdocs/docs/Install-Guide/Configure.md

   means each server will house a copy of the data.
 - we specify which nodes to use, and which bricks on those nodes.
 The order here is important when you have more bricks.
+- the brick directory will be created by this command.
+If the directory already exists, you may get `<brick> is already part of a volume` errors.

 It is possible (as of the most current release as of this writing, Gluster 3.3) to specify the bricks in such a way that you would make both copies of the data reside on a